asu-trans-ai-lab/utdf2gmns/Readme.md

 ## utdf2gmns: Introduction

-This open-source package is a tool to conver utdf file to GMNS format.
+This open-source package is a tool to convert utdf file to GMNS format.

 ## Required Data Input Files: